 Rotterdam has more than its fair share of poor areas, like Crooswijk.
 But it’s a big city, and there are posh areas as well.
 The recent boom in housing prices is being felt all over the city.
 In the center, luxurious high-rises are being built at a typical Rotterdam breathtaking pace.
 However, the Ringvaartweg remains the city’s most expensive street, nicknamed “the Golden Mile”.

 The most expensive property currently on sale is the villa at the Ringvaartweg 193.
-For just 4,700,000 Euro this extravagant palace (honestly, there’s no other word for it), designed by the renown architect Erick van Egeraat, can be yours.
+For just 3.950.000 Euro (down from the original 4,700,000!) this extravagant palace (honestly, there’s no other word for it), designed by the renown architect Erick van Egeraat, can be yours.
 Sure, it’s a bit pricey, but in addition to 10 rooms, 500 sq. meters mansion, you do get a plot of 2.500 sq. meters, bordering the waterway.